About this project

 Using the info from Meyer's online catalogue, giving only indexes, proved to be particularly arduous in many instances, especially with manuscripts containing many anonymous entries, due to the fact that in the web-based version the entries are only numbered sequentially without any reference to page number.
 An example is D-LEmII.6.24.
 Meyer's sequential entries are compared with the contents list to find the corresponding pieces.
 In this database, Meyer's number is reported among the concordances between parentheses (e.g. #214).
 In many cases, (small) jumps in the numbering were encountered.

 Since the database was meant initially as a private document, it is possible that sources are still named differently (e.g. .
 'Reynaud' and 'F-Aix' had been used for the same manuscript for a long time).
-Also some of the manuscript names were abbreviated ad-hoc, for ease of use.
+Also some of the sources names were abbreviated ad-hoc, for ease of use.
 The private use is also reflected in the fact that only, with some exceptions, works for solo lute were considered.
-At the moment this database was made available on the web, data are presented for over 200 manuscripts, where for some the list may be incomplete while taken from another source.
+At the moment this database was made available on the web, data are presented for over 530 sources, where for some the list may be incomplete while taken from another source.

 These 'inconsistences' are all part of future work, requiring listing the sources with their canonical references systematically, while works for chamber music with lute may be added later on.
 We appreciate every constructive help!